Ramkot, Jammu and Kashmir: History

+In 1877, Ran Singh’s British India estates were restored in Jaswan, Rajpura, and Amb.
+He died in 1892, succeeded by his son, Raja Raghunath Singh, who ruled until 1918.
+Raja Lakshman Singh then ruled Ramkot from 1918 to 1945, dying on June 4, 1945, and was cremated at Khoon.
+His son, Raja Chain Singh, held the throne from 1945 to 1947.

 Demographics

 According to the 2011 census of India, Ramkot has 534 households.
 The literacy rate of Ramkote was 73.08% compared to 67.16% of Jammu and Kashmir.
 Male literacy stands at 79.55% while the female literacy rate was 65.99%.

 Transport

 Road

 Ramkot is connected by road to other places in Jammu and Kashmir by the Challa-Dayalachak Road and NH 44.

 Rail

 The nearest railway station is Chak Dayala, located at a distance of 28 kilometres.
 The nearest major railway stations are Jammu Tawi railway station and Kathua railway station located at a distance of 83 kilometres and 55 kilometres respectively.

 Air

 The nearest airport to Ramkot is Jammu Airport located at a distance of 80 kilometres.